TheoKouzelis/TheoKouzelis.github.io/_posts/2015-03-29-angularjs-seo.markdown

 a blog post saying that [Google might stop crawling sites in this method](http://searchengineland.com/google-may-discontinue-ajax-crawlable-guidelines-216119).
 The team decided to continue with prerender hoping it would fix other search engines if Google had dropped support.

 Adding prerender to our setup was easy and re-fetching the Google bot fixed the indexes with errors.
-I would recommend prerender to anyone trying to reliably index a JavaScript heavy site.
+I can definitely say Google is still using the AJAX crawling scheme and I would recommend prerender to anyone trying to reliably index a JavaScript heavy site.